krushnasutar001/web-scrapper/extension/README.md

-# LinkedIn Automation Cookie Collector Extension
+# Scralytics LinkedIn Automation Extension

-🔗 **A Chrome extension that automatically collects LinkedIn cookies and manages multiple accounts for automation tasks.**
+🔗 **A Chrome extension for automating LinkedIn tasks and data collection for the Scralytics platform.**

 ## 🚀 Features